antonschneider90/antonschneider90.github.io/resume.md

 * 2019-present: Stanford Continuing Studies, learning some new Python skills
 * 2011-2015: Double Master's Program between Sciences Po Paris and University of St. Gallen: M.A.
 Finance & Strategy and M.A.
 International Relations and Governance
 * 2008-2011: Sciences Po Paris B.A.
 Politics & Economics
-* 2010-2011: University of Pennsylvania two exchange semesters
+* 2010-2011: University of Pennsylvania full scholarship for two exchange semesters

 ### Work